 Uploaded lists must be in CSV format.
 CSV files can contain up to 10 million

-Named UsersA customer-provided identifier used for mapping multiple devices and channels to a particular user.
+Named UsersA customer-provided identifier used for mapping multiple devices and channels to a specific individual.

 or channel IDs, and be up to 1.5 GB.
 Each row in the CSV must be